Frequently Asked Questions

 Guide Dogs of America breeds primarily Labradors and Lab/Golden Crosses.
 We also breed the occasional Golden Retriever and German Shepherd litter.

 Can I pick the breed, sex and color of the puppy I want to raise?

 We place puppies in homes based on the puppy’s individual temperament and the unique details of the raiser’s home.
 Our goal is to give each puppy the best chance of becoming a working guide dog, and the right match goes a long way to help create success.
 A “quiet” puppy will easily be overwhelmed in a bustling household, just as a “busy,” super-confident puppy might overwhelm a first-time puppy raiser.
 It’s important both the puppy and the raiser are set up for success.
 We are happy to note personal preference, but ask applicants to be flexible when it comes to individual puppy placement.
 Whether it’s a boy, girl, yellow or black, we promise the puppy breath smells just as sweet!

 Can I name the puppy?

 Puppy raisers help name the puppies by suggesting names that follow the assigned litter letter.
 Names are pre-approved to make sure they are appropriate and aren’t currently in use in the program.

 How long will I have the puppy?

-Puppies transition into foster homes at 8 weeks old and return to campus for formal training at 16 to 18 months old.
+Puppies transition into foster homes at 8 weeks old and return to our Sylmar campus when they are about 16-18 months old.